pypa/setuptools/docs/references/keywords.rst

 ``package_dir``
     A dictionary that maps package names (as the developer wishes they would be imported by the end-users) into directory paths (that actually exist in the project's source tree).
-This configuration can be used with 2 main objectives:
+This configuration can be used with 2 main purposes:

     1. To effectively "rename" paths when building your package.
        For example, ``package_dir={"mypkg": "dir1/dir2/code_for_mypkg"}``